The menswear sewing series continues…

 This fabric is a light and flowing blended fabric which I chose with my mum in mind.
 The dress pattern (Simplicity K1418) I found for $1 in Ararat, Victoria when on a road trip with my friend from Melbourne to Adelaide!
 It comes with variations in the design of the bodice neckline, back details and sleeves.
 My mum chose the design with the plain back panel and short sleeves.
 Continue reading “Korea fabric haul part 2: a floral dress”

-I finished my dentistry course in December last year and have now been working for 3 months.
+I finished my dentistry degree in December last year and have now been working for 3 months.
 The ‘adult life’ of full time work means I haven’t had as much time for sewing, so it has been a bit quiet on this blog and my instagram.
 Also there’s the fact that I haven’t had much inspiration of what to sew… until now.

 When I went to Korea in September last year I bought fabric from the Dongdaemun Shopping Complex.
 I bought a couple of meters of various polyblend fabrics (in 4 different prints) and a couple of meters of navy blue hanbok silk.